Harsh2390/web_scraper/readme.md

 # Yahoo Finance Scraper
 This project is a web scraping script that extracts important financial data from Yahoo Finance.
 Specifically, the script retrieves four types of data:

+1. Top Losers - Stocks that have lost the most value in the market.
+2. Top Gainers - Stocks that have gained the most value in the market.
+3. 52-Week Losers - Stocks that have lost the most value over a 52-week period.
+4. 52-Week Gainers - Stocks that have gained the most value over a 52-week period.
+This data is crucial for financial analysis and can assist in developing trading strategies.
+It can be linked to other projects that involve financial analysis or even automated trading systems.
+The project leverages several Python packages: requests, BeautifulSoup, pandas, and lxml to achieve the task.

 ## **Table of Contents**

 - [**Project Overview**](#project-overview)